REFER A PATIENT - Please click here for details.

 • Will Lipoedema come back after surgery?

-• Thanks 20 years of surgery using this protocol in Germany with Dr Heck has shown that the lipoedema fat has not returned.
-This has been Dr Lekich’s experience performing high volume lipoedema surgery since 2017.
-Dr Lekich regularly sees patients who have had general liposuction to target specific areas or contour sections of the body where the fat has continued to grow because it was not removed in its entirety.
-Despite past general liposuction, Lipoedema Extraction surgery is still possible however patients can be more scarred.
+• Thanks to 20 years of surgery using this protocol in Germany, Dr Heck has shown that the lipoedema fat should not return.
+This has been Dr Lekich’s experience performing over 1,100 lipoedema surgeries using the Lipoedema Surgical Solution protocol since 2017.
+Dr Lekich sees patients who have had general lipoedema to target specific areas or contour sections of the body where the fat has continued to grow, as it has not been removed with a lipoedema-specific protocol.
+The goal of lipoedema surgery is to remove the fat so it does not return.

 • What age groups have you operated on?